Direct intra-nuclear delivery

 Easy & cell-friendly isolation.

-For suspended and adherent cells.
+For adherent and suspension cells.
 Select a specific cell directly from the culture.

 Our patented hollow FluidFM probes with apertures down to 300 nm give rise to more than 12 distinctive FluidFM applications.